 - Object Detection

 Objective and subjective assessment of video quality

 With VQ Probe you can visually compare 2 video streams easily, frame by frame, side by side.
-Moving a Split line, you can observe a difference in-between.
-Zoom and pan using your mouse or keyboard will help to navigate to a desired fragment of a frame.
+Moving the split line, you can observe a difference between frames.
+Zoom and pan using your mouse or keyboard to navigate to a desired fragment of a frame.

 There are old school PSNR and SSIM metrics, and modern VMAF to run objective comparison.
-Whichever you wish to compare: HEVC vs AV1 or x265 medium vs QSV, VQ Probe presents a variety of visual tools to display metrics frame by frame or as RD curves, in absolute or difference values.
+Whichever you wish to compare: HEVC vs AV1 or AVC vs VVC, VQ Probe presents a variety of visual tools to display metrics frame by frame or as RD curves, in absolute or difference values.

 Difference and severity of quantization is easy to see with heat maps